zama-ai/concrete/docs/dev/api/README.md

 - [`specs.ClientSpecs`](./concrete.fhe.compilation.specs.md): ClientSpecs class, to create Client objects.
 - [`status.EncryptionStatus`](./concrete.fhe.compilation.status.md): EncryptionStatus enum, to represent encryption status of parameters.
 - [`utils.Lazy`](./concrete.fhe.compilation.utils.md): A lazyly initialized value.
-- [`value.Value`](./concrete.fhe.compilation.value.md): Value class, to store scalar or tensor values which can be encrypted or clear.
+- [`value.Value`](./concrete.fhe.compilation.value.md): A public value object that can be sent between client and server.
 - [`wiring.AllComposable`](./concrete.fhe.compilation.wiring.md): Composition policy that allows to forward any output of the module to any of its input.
 - [`wiring.AllInputs`](./concrete.fhe.compilation.wiring.md): All the encrypted inputs of a given function of a module.
 - [`wiring.AllOutputs`](./concrete.fhe.compilation.wiring.md): All the encrypted outputs of a given function of a module.